Wholesale politics: 2024 media campaigning

-Donald Trump at a UFC fight in 2024 with Elon Musk, Tulsi Gabbard, RFK Jr, Mike Johnson, Vivek Ramaswamy, Donald Trump Jr, Dana White, and Kid Rock.
+Donald Trump at a UFC fight in 2024 with Elon Musk, Tulsi Gabbard, Robert F. Kennedy Jr., Mike Johnson, Vivek Ramaswamy, Donald Trump Jr, Dana White, and Kid Rock.

 During the 2024 campaign, Donald Trump maintained a strong presence on social media by strategically engaging with influencers like Logan Paul, Jake Paul, Adin Ross, Joe Rogan and many more notable personalities.
 He utilized platforms such as Truth Social, X, Kick, and TikTok to reach his supporters, sharing direct and engaging video content that highlighted his agenda and opinions of his opponents.
 These collaborations helped amplify his message to a broader audience and reinforce his appeal.

 Harris at a 2023 White House ceremony where she says the viral line "You think you just fell out of a coconut tree?"

 Kamala Harris, on the other hand, primarily focused her digital campaign efforts on TikTok.
 She used the platform to connect with younger voters through frequent, casual videos that highlighted her personality and showcased her responses to key issues.
 One notable example was a viral soundbite from a 2023 White House event where she playfully responded, "You think you just fell out of a coconut tree?"
 This content effectively utilized trending audio clips, positioning Harris as relatable and engaged with the younger demographic.
 Her TikTok presence, managed through KamalaHQ, leveraged the platform's capabilities to gain widespread visibility and build a strong community around her campaign.